YINI-lang/YINI-spec/YINI-Specification.md

 v1.0.0 RC 3, 2025-09-01
 - Changed at that time: The document terminator `/END` was made optional in both lenient and strict mode.
-- Note: This was later revised again in v1.0.0 RC 4 + UPDATES, where `/END` became required in strict mode.
+- Note: This was later revised again in v1.0.0 RC 5, where `/END` became required in strict mode.

 v1.0.0 RC 2, 2025-08-11
 - Added case-insensitive support for digits `A` (10) and `B` (11) as alternative syntax in duodecimal (base-12) notation.